aristovinceselvanathan/TIPS/src/Assignment9/Readme.md

 3. Generation 2: If certain generation 1 objects take up space that isn't freed up in the following trash collection cycle, those things are transferred to generation 2.
 The generation 2 objects have a lengthy lifespan since they stay in the heap memory throughout the entire process, like static objects.

-## IDdisposable Interface
+## IDisposable Interface

-IDdisposable is an interface defined in the System namespace.
+IDisposable is an interface defined in the System namespace.
 It is used to release managed and unmanaged resources.
-Implementing the IDdisposable interface forces us to implement 2 methods and one boolean variable:
+Implementing the IDisposable interface forces us to implement 2 methods and one Boolean variable:

 - Public Dispose() : A consumer of an object calls this method when resources need to be freed.
 This method uses the Dispose (bool disposing) method.
 We also inform the Garbage Collector (GC) about the resource cleanup of the current object so that the GC does not do it again at the end.
 - Protected virtual Dispose(bool disposing): This method is  where all  variables are set to zero.
 A derived class can also override this method and release its own resources.
 This method is used to write the actual resource cleanup code.